marcelofern/marcelofern.github.io/notes/databases/postgres/building_from_source.md

   gprof to work yet - In either case, `perf` is better.
 - `CFLAGS`: These options allow support for capturing the whole user-space call stack.

-Note MacOs users:
-- You might want to disable icu if you get an error during the config step!
-  The script will tell you which command to run to skip icu.

 The option `-fno-omit-frame-pointer` is necessary because the profiler may be using a frame pointer-based approach for reading the stack.
 This may come with